Autechre: AENA tour, AE_LIVE, elseq 1–5, NTS Sessions (2014–2019)

 During 2015, the duo embarked on a tour across North America, marketed as AENA.
-The tour was officially announced on the Warp Records website on 25 May 2015 but promotional material (specifically the logos for the upcoming tour) can be found that was released on 13 August 2014.
-On 29 October 2015 members of the Autechre mailing list were given invite-only permission to download a live recording from the duo titled AE_LIVE, a collection of 4 hour-long soundboard recordings of a series of concerts that took place in 2014.
+The tour was officially announced on the Warp Records website on 25 May 2015, but promotional material (specifically the logos for the upcoming tour) was released on 13 August 2014.
+On 29 October 2015 members of the Autechre mailing list were given invite-only permission to download a live recording from the duo titled AE_LIVE, a collection of four one-hour-long soundboard recordings of a series of concerts that took place in 2014.
 On 1 November 2015 a Bleep.com substore opened up giving the public the ability to purchase and download the collection.

 On 13 May 2016 a new Autechre track by the title of "feed1" was played on Tom Ravenscroft's late evening show on BBC 6 Music after an announcement made on the Warp Records Twitter feed which was accompanied by a piece of geometric album art.
 On 18 May 2016 a second new track was played on KSUA, an Alaskan student radio station, again announced in a tweet by Warp.
-Afterwards, Warp released the snippet of the Autechre song on their soundcloud under the title "c16 deep tread".
+Afterwards, Warp released the snippet of the Autechre song on their SoundCloud account under the title "c16 deep tread".
 On 19 May 2016, their twelfth studio album, elseq 1-5, on Autechre's AE_STORE_ page.
 Warp Records have stated that there are no plans to release the album on a physical medium, making the album Autechre's first digital-only studio album release.

 On 6 April 2018, a livestream of new material was broadcast on NTS Radio, marking the first of four live streams released every week of the month.
 On 9 April 2018, it was unveiled that the sessions, totalling eight hours of material, would be packaged and released as NTS Sessions 1–4 with a listing on the AE_STORE, including 12xLP and 8xCD boxsets.
-The livestreams coincided with the announcement of live sets in Japan and Australia, including their first ever performance in Tasmania at the Dark Mofo Festival.
+The livestreams coincided with the announcement of live sets in Japan and Australia, including their first-ever performance in Tasmania at the Dark Mofo Festival.

 In November 2018, Richard Devine joined the user chat room of the electronic music forum We Are The Music Makers and hinted at an easter egg on the AE_STORE website.
 Following a partially hidden link, the user could download instrument parameter files for Elektron's hardware which Autechre used for the 2008 Quaristice tour.
 When loaded into a Monomachine or Machinedrum these files allowed the user to create their own Quaristice tour soundboard.